MJW3BB/CIDM3312_FA2018/README.md

     Create the required parameters for each of the above methods Each method should return a string containing a phrase/sentence indicating the operands given and the result of the operation
     From a browser, call each method using the appropriate url route and arguments

+Download and copy the MathRoutines.dll file to the root of C:\ in order for everything to work properly.